ACRM / American Stroke Association

-- Nominee(s) are NOT required to be a current ACRM member or a member of any National Stroke Association network or endeavor.
+- Nominee(s) are NOT required to be a current ACRM member or a member of any American Stroke Association network or endeavor.

 - Nominee(s) must be actively engaged in ongoing research, service, and/or care in clinical stroke (i.e., patient-based).